Human Development Award

 The award has four categories that emphasize investment in social responsibility, education, health and well-being.

-During the nine years of the award, 37 recipients of the Human Development Award have been honored.
+During the 10 years of the award, 42 recipients of the Human Development Award have been honored.
 Among the laureates are Līga Uzulniece, the founder of "Eņģeļa pasts", Māris Ceirulis, Chairman of the Board of Liepāja Blind Association, Vita Kalniņa, head of the family psychological support center "Līna", Tamāra Krēsliņa, a volunteer in the field of resocialization of the State Probation Service, #vieglipalīdzēt, the Children's Hospital Foundation, etc. All the winners of the competition can be found in the Winners section.

 What are the goals?